Nukesor/bois/book/src/guide/host.md

 - `file_defaults` Set defaults file permissions for all configuration files that're inside this host directory.
   - `owner`: `String` - The file's owner
   - `group`: `String` - The file's assigned group
-  - `file_permissions`: `OctalInt` - The default permissions that'll be set for all files.
+  - `file_mode`: `OctalInt` - The default permissions that'll be set for all files.
-  - `directory_permissions`: `OctalInt` - The default permissions that'll be set for all directories.
+  - `directory_mode`: `OctalInt` - The default permissions that'll be set for all directories.